L7R7/gitlab-ci-build-statuses/README.md

 * Production-ready Docker container including Prometheus metrics, health endpoint, and configurable structured JSON logging
 * Caching for the list of projects of the group to speed up the regular updates as well as reduce the load on the Gitlab API
 * The pipelines will be determined in the following way:
-    * Get all the projects for the given group
+    * Get all relevant projects
+        * All projects in all provided groups
+        * All extra projects that have been configured
-    * For all projects that have a default branch, try to get the latest pipeline run for the default branch
+    * For the projects that have a default branch, try to get the latest pipeline run for the default branch
     * Determine the status of the pipeline and include it in the result

 ## UI samples